 Venture Capital vs. Patient Capital vs. Philanthropic Grants

 Patient Capital was created as an alternative “third way” to both venture capital and philanthropic grant givers, popularized by the Rockefeller Foundation and the Acumen Fund.

 Venture Capitalists (VCs) expect fast returns to fit the timing and structure of their funds.
 A typical Venture Capital firm raises different versions of funds, and each fund has a life of approximately 10 years.
 A successful firm will open new funds every 3-5 years.
 This puts pressure on VCs to seek returns quickly, and to look for opportunities that deliver returns quickly.
 Therefore, an organization that may take longer to work on a complex issue and address a social or environmental challenge may be overlooked by VC, particularly companies focused on climate adaptation and transition, poverty alleviation, and social justice.

 The creators of Patient Capital funds positioned these investments in contrast to development grants and development finance that dominated efforts of foundations like Rockefeller and NGOs like the UNDP in low-income countries whose organizations became dependent on perpetual grants.

 Patient Capital funders see financing options on a spectrum including many of the capital types covered in this library – making the world even more confusing.

 Finding one’s place along the spectrum is a key consideration for any impact investor.
-At the far left, one motivated primarily by social impact might make a low interest loan or recoverable grant to a non profit organization.
-At the other end, a financially driven approach might lead to an equity investment in a big public company based on its integration of corporate social responsibility.
+On one end, investors are motivated primarily by social impact and might make a low-interest loan or recoverable grant to a nonprofit organization.
+On the other end, a financially driven approach might lead to an equity investment in a big public company based on its integration of corporate social responsibility.

 Acument Fund | Omidyar Network | Rockefeller Foundation